kkumarmohit/routing-start/README.md

 Relative path appends the current path. relative path: defining route without "/" or with "./" (add to current path) or with "../" (go up one level) absolute path: defining route with "/"

+## Point for navigation
+routerLink knows what is the current component on which we are at and hence the relative paths should be carefully defined. router.Navigate("") doesn't know the current place where we are at.
+An extra argument can be passed for the above purpose.